How much Income Tax you pay in each tax year depends on:

 Example You have £35,000 of taxable income and you get the standard Personal Allowance of £10,600.
 You pay basic rate tax at 20% on £24,400 (£35,000 minus £10,600).

 Income Tax on savings and dividends

 Savings interest is automatically taxed at 20%.
-If you’re on a low income, you may be able to get tax-free interest or half of the tax repaid.
+If you’re on a low income, you may be able to get tax-free interest or some of the tax back.
 Higher or additional rate taxpayers will need to pay more tax.

 If you own shares in a company and you’re a higher or additional rate taxpayer, you have to pay extra tax on dividends.

 Paying less Income Tax

 You may be able to claim Income Tax reliefs if you’re eligible for them.